mcvinding/beta_bursts/README.md

 * Missing proper documentation.

 ## Possible future developments
-* Gluing option in definfing beta bursts
 * Functionality for other bands that beta; e.g. alpha fluctuations.
+This should net be that different, but requires validation.

 ## Publications
 Most of this was developed for and used in the following publication: